Revisiting metric perturbations in tensor-vector-scalar theory: Fundamentals of TeVeS

 Similarly, the theory reaches its MONDian limit as $\mu\rightarrow 0$ and the acceleration constant $a_{0}$ can be expressed in terms of the TeVeS and potential parameters,

-As can be seen from above, $a_{0}$ depends on $\phi_{C}$ and may therefore, in principal, change with time.
-For viable cosmological models (see Sec. \ref{section3}), however, such changes are expected to be basically imperceptible \cite{Bekenstein2008}.
-Note that requiring the emergence of MONDian dynamics fixes the potential only asymptotically and leaves substantial freedom for constructing particular models.
+As can be seen from above, $a_{0}$ depends on $\phi_{C}$ and may therefore, in principal, change with time \cite{Bekenstein2008}.

-It should be pointed out that potentials like the one specified in Eq. \eqref{eq:9} exhibit a disconnection between the regimes relevant for cosmology and quasistatic systems, respectively.
-Since cosmological models require $V^{\prime}\geq 0$ \cite{teves}, one obtains $\mu > \mu_{0}$ and thus cannot use the same potential branch as for quasistatic systems ($\mu < \mu_{0}$).
-Lacking a smooth transition between these two regimes, however, it is unclear how bound systems such as galaxies would decouple from the Hubble flow or if such a decoupling results in the quasistatic limit discussed above.
-To resolve this issue, an interesting alternative has been proposed in \cite{freefunc}, with its cosmology studied in Ref. \cite{tevescosmo}.
-In the present work, however, I will only focus on the theory's cosmological behavior and thus not follow this approach.

-Instead - for reasons that will become clear below - I will assume the following general class of potentials throughout this paper \cite{Bourliot2007}:
+Different choices of $V$ and their implications for bound structures have been studied in Refs. \cite{freefunc, tevescosmo, Bourliot2007}.
+Focusing on cosmological scales, I will assume the following class of potentials in this paper \cite{Bourliot2007}:

-where $n \geq 2$ \footnote{As previously pointed out in Ref. \cite{Bourliot2007}, this class of potentials will modify the dynamics of quasistatic systems if $n\neq 2$.
-However, this can easily be avoided by resorting to a piecewise definition of $V(\mu)$.}.
+where $n\geq 2$ \footnote{This class of potentials will modify the dynamics of quasistatic systems if $n\neq 2$, but this can be avoided by resorting to a piecewise definition of $V(\mu)$.}.
 Adopting different values of $n$, Fig. \ref{fig1} illustrates the resulting potential shape as a function of $\hat{\mu}$.
-Note that the such generalized potential reduces to Bekenstein's toy model if $n = 2$.
+The such generalized potential reduces to Bekenstein's toy model if $n=2$.
 The derivative of $V_{n}(\mu)$ takes a simpler form and can be expressed as

-Remembering that cosmological models must satisfy the condition $V^{\prime}\ge 0$ and requiring that $V^{\prime}$ is single-valued, one is always free to choose between two possible potential branches.
-In accordance with previous investigations \cite{teves,tevesneutrinocosmo,Bourliot2007}, I shall use the branch ranging from the extremum at $\mu =2\mu_{0}$ to infinity.
-Under these preliminaries, it was found that the potential in Eq. \eqref{eq:15} gives rise to tracker solutions of the scalar field \cite{Bourliot2007}, with a background evolution similar to other general cosmological theories involving tracker fields \cite{Ratra1988,*Ferreira1997,*Skordis2002}.
-I will further elaborate on this behavior and an approximate analytic treatment in Sec. \ref{section32}.
+Requiring that $V^{\prime}$ is single-valued and $V^{\prime}\ge 0$ \cite{teves}, one is always free to choose between two possible potential branches.
+Here I shall use the branch ranging from the extremum at $\mu =2\mu_{0}$ to infinity.
+Under these preliminaries, the potential in Eq. \eqref{eq:15} gives rise to tracker solutions of the scalar field \cite{Bourliot2007}, with a background evolution similar to other theories involving tracker fields \cite{Ratra1988, *Ferreira1997, *Skordis2002}.
+I will further elaborate on this behavior in Sec. \ref{section32}.